HenryC0416/CodePath-Wordle/README.md

 **Wordle App** is an app that ...
 [TODO]

-Time spent: **X** hours spent in total
+Time spent: **10** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] App displays a keyboard on the screen
+- [x ] App displays a keyboard on the screen
-- [ ] When tapping on the keyboard, a letter is shown or deleted (letter selected)
+- [x ] When tapping on the keyboard, a letter is shown or deleted (letter selected)
-- [ ] User can play a basic version of Wordle, with different goal words each time
+- [x ] User can play a basic version of Wordle, with different goal words each time

 The following **optional** features are implemented: